Alberto Rojas: Auxiliary Bishop of Chicago

 On June 13, 2011, Rojas was appointed as an auxiliary bishop of Chicago and titular bishop of Marazanae by Pope Benedict XVI.
-He received his episcopal consecration at Holy Name Cathedral on August 10, 2011, from Cardinal George with Bishop Józek Guzdek and Archbishop Gustavo Garcia-Siller serving as co-consecrators.
+He received his episcopal consecration at Holy Name Cathedral on August 10, 2011, from Cardinal George with Bishop Józef Guzdek and Archbishop Gustavo Garcia-Siller serving as co-consecrators.

 While an auxiliary bishop, Rojas also served as episcopal vicar for Vicariate III.
-He also serve as the archbishop's liaison liaison to Hispanic Catholics and as his delegate to Consejo Pastoral Arquidiocesano Hispano-Americano.
+He also serve as the archbishop's liaison to Hispanic Catholics and as his delegate to Consejo Pastoral Arquidiocesano Hispano-Americano.

 Coadjutor Bishop and Bishop of San Bernardino

 On December 2, 2019, Rojas was appointed as coadjutor bishop of San Bernardino by Pope Francis to assist Bishop Gerald Barnes in his duties.
-Rojas automatically became bishop of San Bernardino when Barnes retired on December 28, 2020.
+Rojas became bishop of San Bernardino when Barnes retired on December 28, 2020.

 Dispensation decree on attending mass

-On July 8, 2025, Rojas issued a decree allowing a dispensation from mass due to raids conducted by the United States Immigration and Customs Enforcement (ICE) against immigrants.
-Rojas cited the Code of Canon law 87 §1 which states" A diocesan bishop, whenever he judges that it contributes to their spiritual good, is able to dispense the faithful from universal and particular disciplinary laws issued for his territory or his subjects by the supreme authority of the Church.
-He is not able to dispense, however, from procedural or penal laws nor from those whose dispensation is specially reserved to the Apostolic See or some other authority."The decree only applied to the Diocese of San Bernardino.
-Additionally, it stipulated that anyone using this dispensation must have a genuine fear of immigration enforcement.
-In lieu of attending mass, parishioners were encouraged to watch a mass on television or online, pray a rosary or chaplet of divine mercy, make an act of spiritual communion, or to read the Bible.
-The decree directed pastors to support Catholics spiritually with sacramental preparation and catechesis.
+On July 8, 2025, Rojas issued a decree allowing a dispensation from mass due to raids conducted by the United States Immigration and Customs Enforcement (ICE) against illegal immigrants.
+Rojas cited the Code of Canon law 87 §1.